Alumni Stories: Nima Sarmadi

 In my current role, I work across international contexts, including collaboration with teams in the UK and Sweden.
 The ability to adapt my communication, be aware of different expectations, and approach situations with an open mindset has been extremely important.

-The workshops helped me not only recognise cultural differences, but also actively respond to them in a constructive way.
+The workshops helped me to recognise cultural differences, and actively respond to them in a constructive way.
 It’s something I continue to develop and apply in both my professional and personal life.